July 12 (UPI) -- On this date in history:

 In 1957, Dwight D. Eisenhower became the first sitting president to ride in a helicopter.
 He traveled in a Bell Ranger as part of a nationwide civil defense exercise.
 The presidential helicopter has always been called Marine One.

 In 1962, the Rolling Stones gave their first public performance -- at the Marquee Club in London.
+Twenty years later, the band entered into a long-term, $28 million contract with CBS Records -- the richest deal in music history.

 In 1984, Democratic presidential nominee Walter Mondale named U.S. Rep. Geraldine Ferraro, D-N.Y., as his running mate.
 She was the first woman to share a major U.S. political party's presidential ticket.
 Mondale lost in November to incumbent Ronald Reagan.